-In this article I will be putting together the best gaming PC build for under $400 dollars!
+In this article I will be putting together the best gaming PC build for under $400 dollars in 2017!
 This build has a budget spot on with current gaming consoles so lets dub it the official Level Up Your Gear console killer.

 Trying to stay as close to the price range as possible while maximizing the parts list for gaming will be the goal here.
 After a clear cut parts list I will summarize why I am using certain hardware in the build and then later on go into further detail.